-The team:

 To make the test setup as close to reality, one conveyor is used for the supply of the OPD’s.
 Normally other conveyors are also used in the system.
 In this test setup this will be simulated by a light signal.

 A locking system is used to make sure, that the OPD’s are locked in a certain position.
 This allows the robot to place the PGC’s in the OPD’s.
-Both the locking position and the conveyor are contTestingrolled by the plc.
+Both the locking position and the conveyor are controlled by the plc.
 So the system knows when an OPD is filled with an orchid.
 And sends it though.

 To integrate the whole system multiple tests are performed.
 This went not without any trouble, because the placement in the OPD’s has a low tolerance.
 It was difficult to get all the positions right.
 With a lot of trouble shooting the system worked.